tkn-tub/ns3-gym/src/wave/doc/wave.rst

 ``ns3::ChannelCoordinator`` and ``ns3::VsaManager``
 classes to provide the features described in 1609.4 while still containing the objects of ``ns3::OcbWifiMac`` and ``ns3::WifiPhy`` classes.
-Morever, ``ns3::OcbWifiMac`` class is further extended with support for IEEE 1609.4 associating with ``ns3::HigherLayerTxVectorTag`` and ``ns3::WaveMacLow``.
+Moreover, ``ns3::OcbWifiMac`` class is further extended with support for IEEE 1609.4 associating with ``ns3::HigherLayerTxVectorTag`` and ``ns3::WaveMacLow``.
 The main work of the WaveNetDevice is to create objects, configure, check arguments and provide new APIs for multiple